 If you are in China for a long stay, you may want to look into home delivery for many of your organic needs.

-While the interest and availability of organic foods in China is on the increase, it is no where near the standards of Europe/Australia/North America.
-So, if you're serious about continuing your Organic Life in China, then I'd suggest thinking like a squirrel and pack enough nuts, seed and dried fruit to get you through the winter.
+While the interest and availability of organic foods in China is on the increase, it is nowhere near the standards of Europe/Australia/North America.
+So, if you're serious about continuing your organic life in China, think like a squirrel and pack enough nuts, seeds, and dried fruit to get you through the winter.